Tidy Text, Tokenization & Term Frequency

 Module Objectives

-This code-a-long is about getting our text “tidy.”
+This code along is about getting our text “tidy.”
 By the end of this module we will:

-• Understand the context and data sources you’re working with so you can formulate useful and answerable questions
+• Understand the context and data sources you’re working with so you can formulate useful and answerable questions.

-• Practice reading, manipulating, cleaning, transforming, and merging text data
+• Practice reading, manipulating, cleaning, transforming, and merging text data.

 Context of the Problem

-• We are working with open-ended survey data from an evaluation of online professional development offered by the North Carolina Department of Public Instruction
+• We are working with open-ended survey data from an evaluation of online professional development offered by the North Carolina Department of Public Instruction.

-• This PD is part of the state’s Race to the Top (RttT) efforts
+• This PD is part of the state’s Race to the Top (RttT) efforts.

 • 2012 Friday Institute Annual Report